-Medications Used for Traumatic Brain Injury
+What Are the Types of Medications Used for Traumatic Brain Injury?

 Here are some of the most common types of medications used to treat traumatic brain injury:

-- Insomnia or sleeping too much
+- Insomnia or excessive sleep

 - Extreme fatigue

 To alleviate the symptoms of depression, doctors may prescribe antidepressants.
 Some of the most common antidepressants prescribed include Fluoxetine hydrochloride (Prozac), Sertraline (Zoloft), Fluvoxamine (Luvox), and Venlafaxine (Effexor).

 Antidepressants, especially SSRIs like Prozac, can boost serotonin activity in the brain, which may improve cognitive function.
 However, some antidepressant medications can cause sedation, which can worsen cognitive dysfunction.
 Therefore, be sure to consult with your doctor before taking antidepressant medication after a brain injury.

 If you feel you are experiencing symptoms of depression or have thoughts of self-harm, get help immediately.
 Your friends, family, and medical team can help support you and connect you with resources to promote improved mental health and well-being.

 Antiparkinsonian agents are another type of medication used for traumatic brain injury.
 They can help increase dopamine levels in the brain and improve cognitive function.
 More specifically, studies show that amantadine, an antiparkinsonian agent, may be beneficial for brain injury survivors.

 TBI survivors treated with amantadine showed improvements in multiple cognitive functions, including: